appbaseio/reactivesearch/content/docs/reactivesearch/vue-searchbox/searchbox.md

 -   **queryString** `boolean` [optional]
     Defaults to `false`.
 If set to `true` than it allows you to create a complex search that includes wildcard characters, searches across multiple fields, and more.
 Read more about it [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html).

 ### To customize the AutoSuggestions

 -   **enablePopularSuggestions** `Boolean`
     Defaults to `false`.
 When enabled, it can be useful to curate search suggestions based on actual search queries that your users are making.
 Read more about it over [here](/docs/analytics/popular-suggestions/).

+-   **enablePredictiveSuggestions** `bool` [optional] Defaults to `false`.
+When set to `true`, it predicts the next relevant words from a field's value based on the search query typed by the user.
+When set to `false` (default), the entire field's value would be displayed.
+This may not be desirable for long-form fields (where average words per field value is greater than 4 and may not fit in a single line).

+    ```ts
+    // pass this prop as true in searchComponent to enable predictive suggestions
+    :enablePredictiveSuggestions="true",
+    ```

 -   **showDistinctSuggestions** `Boolean` Show 1 suggestion per document.
 If set to `false` multiple suggestions may show up for the same document as searched value might appear in multiple fields of the same document, this is true only if you have configured multiple fields in `dataField` prop.
 Defaults to `true`.